renzo-orsini/cl-micro-memoize/README.md

 # cl-micro-memoize
-Macro to memoize functions in Common Lisp
+Very simplistic macro to memoize functions in Common Lisp

 This is a very simplistic macro to memoize automatically a function in Common Lisp.
 It does **not** offer any facility offered in more complex packages for memoizing (see for instance [fare-memoization](https://github.com/fare/fare-memoization)).

+The only content of the file `memoize.lisp` is the macro `defmem`, to be used instead of `defun`, to automatically memoize a function.

 In particular:

-1. The function can have any number of parameters, but should not have &-prefixed special parameters
+1. The function can have any number of parameters, but should not have &-prefixed special parameters like &optional, &rest, etc.
 2. The function must return a single value

-The only content of the file is the macro `defmem`, to be used instead of `defun`, to automatically memoize a function.

-**Example**
+**Example of use**

 ```
 (defmem fibonacci (x)